-If you've taken the time to learn about direct-response copywriting, and put those superpowers to use - but don't have the interest, focus, or attention span to write a 20-page sales letter - this opportunity is for you!
+If you've taken the time to learn about direct-response copywriting and put those superpowers to use - but don't have the interest, focus, time, or attention span to write a 20-page sales letter - this opportunity is for you!

-So, you can see there are loads of ways to make a living as an email copywriter ...
+So, you can see, there are loads of ways to make money writing emails ...